Learn Tagalog: Exploring the Soul of Destiny with "Tadhana" by Up Dharma Down

 Example: "Naniniwala ako na tadhana ang naglapit sa atin." — I believe destiny brought us together.

 The commercial trajectory was a slow burn.
 It didn't peak overnight.
 Instead, it crept into weddings, road trips, karaoke sessions, and—eventually—TikTok travel videos where young Filipinos set aerial shots of Batanes or Mayon Volcano to its opening chords.
-Today it carries over 140 million Spotify streams.
+Over a decade after release, it remains one of the most-streamed OPM songs in Spotify's Filipino catalog.
 That is not a pop hit.
 That is a cultural document.

 The Word: What Tadhana Really Means